zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#labelselector">Label<wbr>Selector<wbr>Args</a></span>
     </dt>
-    <dd>{{% md %}}NamespaceSelector decides whether to run the webhook on an object based on whether the namespace for that object matches the selector.
+    <dd>NamespaceSelector decides whether to run the webhook on an object based on whether the namespace for that object matches the selector.
 If the object itself is a namespace, the matching is performed on object.metadata.labels.
 If the object is another cluster scoped resource, it never skips the webhook.

 For example, to run the webhook on any objects whose namespace is not associated with "runlevel" of "0" or "1";  you will set the selector as follows: "namespaceSelector": {
   "matchExpressions": [